willgearty/biogradients/README.md

 Before running these R scripts, we suggest that you download this folder and set it as your R working directory.
 Required data files should then load when called in each script, and plot files will save within the same folder.

 ## Diversity-temperature analyses (main text figures 1 & 2, supplementary figures 1-13):
-Run diversity_temp.R to produce all plots and analyses.
+Run `diversity_temp.R` to produce all plots and analyses.
+Note that the analyses can take many hours to run.
+You can load `fossil_results.RData` into your environment to skip running all of the analyses.

 ## Metabolic model (main text figure 3, supplementary figures 14-15):
-Figure 3 - run Metabolic_model.10000.R, then run Metabolic_model_plot.10000.R
+Figure 3 - run `Metabolic_model.10000.R`, then run `etabolic_model_plot.10000.R`
-Figure S14 - run Metabolic_model.10000.supp.R, then run Metabolic_model_plot.10000.supp.R
+Figure S14 - run `Metabolic_model.10000.supp.R`, then run `Metabolic_model_plot.10000.supp.R`
-Figure S15 - run Distribution_summary_plots.R
+Figure S15 - run `Distribution_summary_plots.R`
-Note that Metabolic_model.10000.R and Metabolic_model.10000.supp.R have long runtimes.
+Note that `Metabolic_model.10000.R` and `Metabolic_model.10000.supp.R` have long runtimes.
 To reduce these runtimes, the number of subsamples taken in the Monte Carlo can be reduced (e.g. 10,000 to 1000 or lower) to produce similar model results in shorter runtime.

 ## To replicate the analyses and plots presented here, the following R packages are required:
 AICcmodvg